blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - a good fall back if you can't get HTML history mode to work

-# Changing Pages with Routing
+# Course Project - Routing

 # Handling Forms in Angular Apps

 ## Module Introduction
   - because it is a single page application you don't submit the form to the server but handle it through angular
   - to submit something to the server you need to reach out via Angular's HTTP service to that server Angular will let you